Trump Is Panicking Because He Knows FBI-CIA Are Closing In On Him, Analyst Says

-Several political observers have suggested in recent analyses and opinion pieces that President Donald Trump’s recent pattern of reckless pronouncements and rage-fueled behavior — particularly his “wiretapping” tweets and recent “expletive-ridden” tirade during a meeting with top advisers — suggest he is panicking because he knows that the FBI-CIA investigative noose is tightening gradually and steadily around him.
+Several political observers have suggested in recent analyses and opinion pieces that President Donald Trump’s recent pattern of reckless pronouncements and rage-fueled behavior — particularly his “wiretapping” tweets and recent “expletive-ridden” tirade during a meeting with top advisers — suggests he is panicking because he knows that the FBI-CIA investigative noose is tightening gradually and steadily around him.

-According to Max Boot, in an opinion piece published recently in Foreign Policy, Trump is panicking because he knows that recent revelations about direct contact between top campaign aides — including former national adviser Michael Flynn and his attorney general Jeff Sessions — and Russian officials have set a dangerous trend that could eventually lead to damming revelations about his personal contacts and ties with Russia.
+According to Max Boot, in an opinion piece published recently in Foreign Policy, Trump is panicking because he knows that recent revelations about direct contact between top campaign aides — including former national adviser Michael Flynn and his attorney general Jeff Sessions — and Russian officials have set a dangerous trend that could eventually lead to damning revelations about his personal contacts and ties with Russia.

 Trump Knows the Feds Are Closing In on Him https://t.co/Hoh19mog1P#TrumpsAmerica#Resist #Resistance #Indivisible#SCROTUS #PEEOTUS pic.twitter.com/T9l8ikkMvq